The Emergence of Neologisms and New Linguistic Forms that Impact Communication on TikTok

 Authors

-• Ruswan Dallyono English Language and Literature Department, Faculty of Language and Literature Education Indonesia University of Education1
+• Ruswan Dallyono English Language and Literature Department, Faculty of Language and Literature Education, University of Education

-• Eri Kurniawan English Language and Literature Department, Faculty of Language and Literature Education Indonesia University of Education1
+• Eri Kurniawan English Language and Literature Department, Faculty of Language and Literature Education, University of Education Indonesia

-• Renaldy S. Yudistira English Language and Literature Department, Faculty of Language and Literature Education Indonesia University of Education1
+• Renaldy S. Yudistira English Language and Literature Department, Faculty of Language and Literature Education, University of Education Indonesia

 Keywords: